bavc/avaa/preservation_glossary.md

 **<a id="wrin" name="wrin"></a>Wrinkle** A physical deformity of the videotape; any or wrinkle in the videotape may produce <span style="text-decoration: underline;">[dropout](#drop)</span> or loss of picture information upon playback.
 See [creasing](#crea).
 Copies of videotape with "burnt in" time code display.
 Hours, minutes, seconds and frames appear on the recorded image.
 Window dubs are used in off-line editing.
 See<a id="layers" name="layers"></a>

-Glossary contributions by Rebecca Bachman*; Pip Laurenson, Sculpture Conservator, Tate UK; Heather Weaver, Online Editor, BAVC; Dr. John Van Bogart; and Snader & Associates Inc.. *Originally published in _Playback: A Preservation Primer for Video_, Copyright 1998, Bay Area Video Coalition.
+Glossary contributions by Rebecca Bachman; Pip Laurenson, Sculpture Conservator, Tate UK; Heather Weaver, Online Editor, BAVC; Dr. John Van Bogart; and Snader & Associates Inc.

+Originally published in _Playback: A Preservation Primer for Video_, Copyright 1998, Bay Area Video Coalition.